 - 37g Calcium

-How to make a mandarin orange salad with parsnip
+How to make a mandarin orange salad

 This mandarin orange salad calls for very few ingredients, yet it's nutritious and healthy.
 A perfect weight loss salad, it has a lot of fiber, especially from parsnip.